 Noah Bishop is an attorney and the proud father of two young zoo enthusiasts.
 A graduate of Lewis and Clark Law School, he has focused his practice on debtor-creditor law, and now runs his own law firm, Bishop Bankruptcy Law.
 He volunteers at The Bankruptcy Clinic, a free service provided by the lawyers of the Oregon State Bar.

-Tony Butchart is a project manager for Neil Kelly with experience in LEED certification and sustainable and passive house building practices.
-He is supervising a massive re-pipe project in a 100-year-old historic register building in northwest Portland.
+Tony Butchart is a real estate investor and owner of Hummingbird Homes, with experience in LEED certification and sustainable and passive house building practices.
+Previously a project manager with Neil Kelly, his work included supervising a massive re-pipe project in a 100-year-old historic register building in northwest Portland.
 Prior to working for Neil Kelly, he was a solo contractor for 20 years and a comptroller for a midsized, personal-injury law firm in Olympia, Washington.
-Butchart has a bachelor's degree from The Evergreen State College.
+Butchart has a bachelor’s degree from The Evergreen State College.

 Executive director for the Oregon Humane society since 1998, Sharon Harmon has helped lead the organization for 24 years and been a professional in the field of animal care and welfare for more than 30 years.
 She holds a BS in zoology (pre-veterinarian medicine) from Oregon State University and a Certificate in Nonprofit Business Administration and Leadership from Johns Hopkins University, and is a certified animal welfare administrator.
 She serves on advisory boards for Banfield Pet Hospital and Merck Pharmaceuticals.
 Recipient of the American Veterinary Medical Association's Humane Award for 2008, she currently serves on the board and is past chairman of the National Federation of Humane Societies.